 - Arched: Also known as radius windows and available in operable styles, some install arched windows above doors to allow more light into an area.
 Their curved design can also bring interest and contrast to your space.

-These are only some more popular designs, and each choice will have pros and cons.
+These are only some more popular designs; each choice will have pros and cons.
 Choose what works best for your home.

-While there’s nearly an endless array of window options, we hope that you’ll settle on us to install whatever you choose.
+While there are nearly endless window options, we hope you’ll settle on us to install whatever you choose.
 Best in the West Construction is committed to excellence in our work and customer service, ensuring that each job is performed promptly and efficiently.